prorev/prorev.github.io/_posts/2020-01-11-wordpress-functions-php-and-load-loading-external-files.md

 There the idea to load external files via <code><em>require</em></code> keyword.
 This is the way how to achieve the organization of your functions file in WordPress

 <code>
-//load the sidebarsbars and middlebars require(get_template_directory() . '/bars/sidebars.php');
+//load the sidebars and middlebars require(get_template_directory() . '/bars/sidebars.php');

 // custom widgets